dolfs/tng-docker/README.md

 ### Controlling the configuration

 The configuration is controlled by editing the `.env` file before running Docker.
 This file defines a series of variables used by both the Docker Compose command and the initialization script.
-Most everything has a default, but at minimum, you should look at the variables for step 8 (create a user) and Step 9 (create a tree).
+Most everything has a default, but at minimum, you should look at the variables for Step 8 (create a user) and Step 9 (create a tree).

-#### Step 0 - MYSQL
+#### Step 0 - MySQL

-Here you will define or change the name of the database used, the username, and password for MYSQL (used by TNG) as well as a root password for the database.
+Here you will define or change the name of the database used, the username, and password for y (used by TNG), as well as a root password for the database.
 These are the variables with their defaults:

 ```
 MYSQL_DATABASE=tngdb